Let’s Talk About That Scene in Mother!

 Did the commotion and intensity of the final act add up to a meaningful viewing experience?

 Say what you will about Mother! — no one can deny that it gets loud.
 As more and more of Him’s worshippers stream into the house, the sound of their yells and cries becomes overwhelming.
 Indeed, everything they do starts to feel overwhelming: They tear apart walls, they rip up a kitchen, they bellow at Mother; police and soldiers enter and start shooting the place up; a book publicist played by Kristen Wiig executes some prisoners by firing at their heads at point-blank range; and so on.
 Our reviewer felt that it was all sound and fury that signified nothing.
-But it could also be said that we were supposed to be seeing the ways in which humanity loses control over itself when it’s given any the freedom to do as it pleases.
+But it could also be said that we were supposed to be seeing the ways in which humanity loses control over itself when it’s given the freedom to do as it pleases.
 Seen through that lens, the crescendo is necessary to jolt the viewer into understanding just how awful we really are, and thus to incite us to improve ourselves.

 Was it necessary to have the mob yell gendered epithets at Mother?